-- IC CD4029 is also had asynchronous active high preset enable, Which will inhibit counting when this terminal will be supplied with a high value (logic 1).
+- IC CD4029 is also had asynchronous active high preset input, Which will inhibit counting when this terminal will be supplied with a high value (logic 1).

 - It is completely independent of the clock signal.

-- If this terminal has logic 1 applied then it will load the data present at preset inputs (A, B, C, D) to the outputs, after each clock pulse.
+- If this terminal has logic 1 is applied then it will load the data present at jam input (A, B, C, D) to the outputs, after each clock pulse.

 - This terminal is used to toggle counter mode as Up counting either Down counting.

 - Logic 1 should be applied for Up counting (The count will increment after each clock signal).